Tutorial: Analyze webpage data by using Power BI Desktop

 You can always get back to the Power Query Editor to edit and refine your query by:

-- Selecting Edit Queries > Edit Queries in the External data group of the Home ribbon tab in Report view.
+- Selecting Transform data in the Queries group of the Home ribbon tab in Report view.

 Create a visualization